MicrosoftDocs/visualstudio-docs/docker/tutorials/tutorial-deploy-docker-app-azure.md

 - An Azure account with an active subscription.
   [Create an account for free](https://azure.microsoft.com/free/).
-- The Azure Account extension.
+- The Azure Account extension for VS Code.
   To install it, select the Extensions icon on the left side bar of VS Code and search for *Azure Account*.

 ## Create your cloud context

 To deploy your app to the cloud, you'll use Docker contexts.
 A context is the place where you're currently working with containers.
-Right now, you only have your "default" context.
+Right now, you only have your default context.

 You need to create an Azure Container Instances (ACI) context.
 This procedure creates a context.

-1. Check what contexts you have by looking at the **CONTEXTS** section of the Docker panel.
+1. In VS Code, check what contexts you have by looking at the **CONTEXTS** section of the Docker view.

    ![Screenshot shows the Context area of the Docker extension with only the default context.](media/default-context.png)